sweattep/ancient_quotes/README.md

 >We taught him the fashioning of coats of armor to protect you

+>nor do they tread on any ground that enrages the disbelievers, nor do they inflict upon an enemy any infliction but that is registered for them as a righteous deed.

 >he keeps wicked people from reaching their goal

 >Finishing is better than starting.